medusa-project/threejs-viewer/README.md

 # Project Layout

-* build/: Post-processed and minified JavaScript/CSS files
+* /build/: Post-processed and minified JavaScript/CSS files
-* lib/: Third-party libraries
+* /lib/: Third-party libraries
-* src/: Application JavaScript files
+* /src/: Application JavaScript files
+* /previewer.html: 3D model previewer

 Grunt is used to concatenate the source files in `lib` and `src` together into one file in `build`.
 It then invokes uglifierjs to minify the resulting